What Information to Put on Luggage Tags

 Like your checked luggage, carry-ons should have two luggage tags.
 The tag on the outside of your bag should have your full name, flight information, and cell phone number.
 The tag on the inside of your bag should duplicate the information you placed in your checked luggage.

 Keep in mind that a carry-on bag may become a checked bag at the gate if storage compartments become full before you board the plane.
 If traveling with a group, consider having everyone in your travel party use identical tags for all carry-on luggage.
 This way, anyone from your group who sees a bag without its owner will know it belongs to your party.

 When traveling with children, the goal is to provide enough information so that you can be reunited with your child, or their gear, as quickly as possible in the event you are separated.

-Tags should have your name, contact information in route, emergency contact numbers and schedule information.
+Tags should have your name, en route contact information, emergency contact numbers, and itinerary information on them.
 Avoid placing your child’s name on these luggage tags for security purposes.
-Place these tags on strollers, diaper bags, and backpacks.
-For added security, place your picture on these identification cards, so you can be matched to your child easily.
-If your child is traveling with someone other than you, place the child’s first initial, last name and the name of the adult responsible for your child on the tag.
+Place these tags on your child, car seats, strollers, diaper bags, and backpacks.
+For added security, place your picture on each tag so you can be matched to your child easily.
+If your child is traveling with someone other than you, place your child’s first initial, last name, and the name of the adult responsible for your child on the tag.